spatie/scss/README.md

 ) !default;
 ```

-...and can be used with mixins or functions afterwards:
+... and can be used with mixins or functions afterwards:

 ```scss
 // my-app.scss